Liquid Hopfield model: retrieval and localization in multicomponent liquid mixtures: Lower bounds for eigenvalues of the Hessian in the retrieval state

 \section{Lower bounds for eigenvalues of the Hessian in the retrieval state}

-Unlike in the homogeneous case, discussed in appendix~\ref{app:homo_hess}, we do not determine the full spectrum of the hessian in retrieval states.
+Unlike in the homogeneous case, discussed in Sec.~\ref{app:homo_hess}, we do not determine the full spectrum of the hessian in retrieval states.
 Nevertheless, we derive a lower bound for the eigenvalues of the Hessian which provide sufficient conditions for retrieval.
 Note that the lower bound applies to a generic set of $p$ target vectors $\vec{\gamma}^\alpha$.
-Furthermore, we also show that for hypersymmetric targets, as defined in \ref{app:symmetric}, these conditions are in fact also necessary, which proves Eq.~(\ref{eq:stability_ansatz}).
+Furthermore, we also show that for hypersymmetric targets, as defined in \ref{app:symmetric}, these conditions are in fact also necessary, which proves Eqs.~(\ref{eq:stability_ansatz}) and (\ref{eq:stability_ansatz2}).

 Substituting the retrieval ansatz (\ref{eq:ansatz}) into the Hessian, $H_{ij}=\partial^2 f/\partial\rho_i\partial\rho_j$, we get the matrix

 Substituting $\gamma^{\alpha}_i=(\xi^{\alpha}_i-q)/n$, and using that $\xi^{\alpha}_i\in \left\{0,1\right\}$, we get